avo-hq/docs/src/1.0/search.md

 ## Resource search

-When a resource has the `ransack_query` attribute, you will see a new search input in the `Index` view.
+When a resource has the `search_query` attribute, you will see a new search input in the `Index` view.
 You can use that to search that particular resource.

 <img :src="$withBase('/assets/img/search/resource_search.jpg')" alt="Resource search" class="border mb-4" />

 ## Global search

 Avo also has a global search feature.
-It will search through all the resources that have the `ransack_query` attribute present.
+It will search through all the resources that have the `search_query` attribute present.

 You open the global search input by clicking the trigger on the navbar or by using the <kbd>CMD</kbd> + <kbd>K</kbd> keyboard shortcut (<kbd>Ctrl</kbd> + <kbd>K</kbd> on windows).